AndersenLab/cellprofiler-nf/README.md

 # cellprofiler-nf
-A nextflow pipeline to run various CellProfiler pipelines on raw images and process output data.
+*A nextflow pipeline to run CellProfiler pipelines on raw images and process output*

 ## Pipeline overview
 ![](img/cellprofiler-nf.drawio.svg)